stefan-gg/NFT-for-Real-Estate/README.md

 This project is created for the Polkadot Prodigy hackathon

 The only requirement for this project is secret keys for Filebase.
 You can obtain them by creating a Filebase account.
-However, there might be additional setup steps, so I recommend checking the link to the website I posted on my TaiKai project profile.
+However, there might be additional setup steps, so I recommend checking the link to the website I posted on my TaiKai project profile (link: https://taikai.network/PolkadotProdigy/hackathons/prodigy/projects/clwctl9vz0c0wyg01wjat92qz/idea).

 Project functionalities:
  - buy NFT (user can buy selected NFT)